 Contact the City’s Public Works Department

 Report damaged sidewalks and streets, and obscured or missing signs to the Maintenance Division.
 Report traffic concerns to the Traffic Division.
-You may also contact a member of our Public/Traffic Safety Commission through the Public Works Department or the City’s Webpage.
-The Public/Traffic Safety Commission meets on the 4th Thursday of every month at 6 p.m. at City Hall located at 43200 Business Park Drive.
+You may also contact a member of our Traffic Safety Commission through the Public Works Department or the City’s Webpage.
+The Traffic Safety Commission meets on the 4th Thursday of every month at 6 p.m. at City Hall located at 41000 Main Street.
 City staff, as well as Commission Members, are here to assist you in addressing your concerns and finding solutions to make your community a safer place to live, work, walk, ride and play.